Caseraw/katacoda-scenarios/python-envs/step5.md

 `python --version`{{ execute }}

 > Notice that all three outputs show which python is pointed to and in use in the activated virtual environment.
+> If the `python --version` is incorrect and not according to the virtual environment.
+Restart the shell by running `exec $SHELL`.

 **Deactivate an list again**